English exonyms

 An English exonym is a name in the English language for a place (a toponym), or occasionally other terms, which does not follow the local usage (the endonym).
-Exonyms and endonyms are features of all languages, and other languages may have their own exonym for English endonyms, for example Llundain is the Welsh exonym for the English endonym "London".
+Endonyms and exonyms are features of all languages, and other languages may have their own exonym for English endonyms, for example Llundain is the Welsh exonym for the English endonym "London".

 Romanization, or transcription of a non-Latin alphabet endonym into a Latin alphabet, is not generally regarded as creating exonyms: "The application of any scientifically sound romanization system to a non-Roman endonym merely re-creates that original endonym in another legitimate form" (Päll, 2002).
 However old romanization systems may leave a legacy of "familiar" spellings, as in the case of, for example, romanization of Burmese.
 This affects romanization of Arabic, romanization of Chinese, and many other non-Latin alphabet place names.
+Stripping diacritics of Latin alphabet names are also not regarded as exonyms.

 Translations of non-proper nouns such as "river" and "lake" also do not qualify as exonyms.

 A less common form of exonym is usage for names and titles.
 Personal exonyms are typically limited to regnal names such as popes (John Paul II) and monarchs (Charles V); less commonly, well-known historical authors (John Calvin, for French Jean Calvin) are referred to by exonyms.
 The list does not include the list of English translated personal names.